Gazprombank

 Gazprombank (Газпромбанк), or GPB (JSC), is a private-owned Russian bank, the third largest bank in the country by assets.
 Since November 2014, Yuri Shamalov's Gazfond is its largest shareholder.
 Gazprombank is one of the main channels for payments for Russian oil and gas.

 The bank’s principal business areas are corporate banking, retail banking, investment banking and depository services.
 Its banking activities also include securities trading, foreign exchange operations, precious metals operations, clearing operations and settlement services.

 The bank has a distribution network of 43 branches and over 260 banking outlets located throughout the Russian Federation.
 GPB also has ownership interests in three other Russian banks.
-In addition, Gazprombank is represented in the markets of Belarus and Switzerland through ownership interests in two foreign banks: Belgazprombank (Belarus) and Gazprombank (Switzerland) Ltd. Gazprombank also has representative offices in Mongolia, China and India.
+In addition, Gazprombank is represented in the market of Belarus through ownership interests in foreign bank: Belgazprombank (Belarus).
+Gazprombank (Switzerland) Ltd announced it was ceasing to trade in October 2022.
+Gazprombank also has representative offices in Mongolia, China and India.

 History

 In August 2005 for 37.22 billion rubles, Gazprombank purchased Gazprom Media, the largest Russian media holding, which includes the former Media Most holdings of Vladimir Gusinsky including the Sem Days publishing house, Echo of Moscow, both the NTV channel and NTV Plus, and Izvestia newspaper, from the bank's parent company Gazprom.
 After Gazprom-Media took over "Media Most" in 2000, Gazprom-Media received Filipp Bobkov's entire former KGB 5th directorate (Political police) which was responsible for disinformation, control of dissidents, and executions including all of its employees, its database and the Filipp Bobkov founded security service that was accused of attempting an assassination in 1994 of Boris Berezovsky.
 The entire archive of 5th KGB Main Directorate was taken to Media-Most.

 In 2012, OJSC Gazprom owned a 41.73% stake in Gazprombank and NPF Gazfond owned a 46.92% stake in Gazprom.
 Most of the stake in Yuri Shamalov's Gazfond is managed by Anatoly Gavrilenko's Lider Management which is part of the SOGAZ insurance group which, until March 2014, was controlled by the Vladimir Putin associated Rossiya Bank which has Yuri Kovalchuk as its largest shareholder.
 In March 2014 Rossiya bank sold its indirect control of Lider to Gasfond which has a 45% stake in Lider.
 As of November 2014, Gazfond is the largest shareholder of Gazprombank which controls Gazprom Media.

 The bank was nominated in 2014 for the annual Emerging Market Bond Awards, hosted by EuroWeek.

 In August 2022, the state capitalized Gazprombank by 50 billion rubles at the expense of the Russian National Wealth Fund.
 The authorized capital of the bank increased to 246.85 billion rubles.
 Now the state owns a share of 36.44%.

+In September 2023, Gazprombank bought the MEGA shopping centre chain from IKEA.
+The chain consisted of 14 centres in various regions of Russia with a total area of 2.3 million sq.m.